SEP trial in Manly

 We will undertake an operational trial of the maximum trading hours and sound controls outlined in the Precinct Management Plan over 18 months.
 After 12 months of the trial, we will go back to the community to evaluate the impacts of the trial and seek a Council resolution on whether the SEP should be implemented permanently or revoked.

-State funding of $50,000 to $200,000 through the SEP Kickstart Grant is available for activities related to establishing a SEP, including a consultant-prepared acoustic study and community engagement requirements.
+We received State funding of $173,760 through a SEP Kickstart Grant which is available for activities related to establishing a SEP, including a consultant-prepared acoustic study and community engagement requirements.

 The SEP Kickstart Grant also provides an opportunity for us to implement actions tested and supported in the Manly Place Plan including: